-Updated as of June 3, 2019
+Updated as of December 12, 2021

-The short: Other sites (Upwork, Freelancer, Fiverr…) charge way higher back-end fees so you end up paying more.
+The short: Other sites (Upwork, Freelancer, Fiverr…) charge way higher back-end fees, so you end up paying more.
 We don’t charge any fees except the up-front recruiting fee.

 The longer: We have a long-term approach focused on what’s best for YOU and YOUR WORKERS.
-With us, you pay a fee to access our huge database of workers.
-We moderate that database, filter bad workers, provide tools and education to give you the best chance of finding a great worker.
+With us, you pay a fee to access our massive database of workers.
+We moderate that database, filter out bad workers, provide tools and education to give you the best chance of finding a great worker.

 We DON’T charge any back-end fees, salary markups, or tell you how you have to manage your worker.